Lavender Fields in Bulgaria: A Day Trip from Bucharest

 Like everything in life, all the good things come when you least expect them and maybe when you have already lost hope and have forgotten them.

 That’s what happened to us and our quest for lavender fields.
-Heading home from Hotnitsa waterfall, the GPS took us on a different road, and after stopping at the most beautiful sunflower field, this beautiful thing opened before our eyes.
+Heading home from Hotnitsa waterfall, the GPS took us on a different road, and after stopping at the most beautiful sunflower field, this gorgeous thing opened before our eyes.

 Hello,